Display and analyze a file compressed with genozip.

 -z, --bgzf level

-Compress the output to the BGZF format (.gz extension) using libdeflate at the compression level specified by the argument. level specifies the BGZF compression level from 0 (no compression) to 12 (best yet slowest compression).
-If you are not sure what value to choose - 6 is a popular option.
+Recompress the output to the BGZF format (.gz or .bam extension). level specifies the BGZF recompression level from 0 (no compression) to 5 (best yet slowest compression).
+The default level is 2.

 Use --bgzf=exact to instruct genounzip to attempt to re-create the same exact BGZF compression as in the original file.
 Whether genounzip succeeds in re-creating the exact same BGZF compression ratio depends on the compression library used by the application that generated the original file.
 See also: Compressing already-compressed files.